RDMLA/rdmla.github.io/index.md

 ## Become a Member

-View the <a href="https://rdmla.github.io/partners/">Project Partners</a>.

-Interested in joining the RDM Librarian Academy? <a href="https://rdmla.github.io/contact/">Contact us</a>!
+Interested in learning more about RDMLA? <a href="https://rdmla.github.io/contact/">Contact us</a>!